q3769/conseq4j/README.md

 ## Use it...

+- Sequence Keys

-- Sequence Keys: A sequence key cannot be `null`.
+A sequence key cannot be `null`.
 Any two keys are considered "the same sequence key" if and only if `Objects.equals(sequenceKey1, sequenceKey2)` returns `true`.

+- Thread-safety

-- Thread-safety: conseq4j is thread-safe in that no data corruption happens due to concurrent modification.
+conseq4j is thread-safe in that no data corruption happens due to concurrent modification.
 By definition, however, there is no such thing as sequence among tasks submitted concurrently by different threads.
-  Regardless of the sequence key, conseq4j will execute tasks in random order if they are submitted by different threads.
+In case of multi-threading, it is entirely up to the JVM how the threads are scheduled, which does not provide a strong guarantee of order.
+Regardless of the sequence key, conseq4j will not manage execution order of tasks if they are submitted by different threads.

-- Concurrency and Sequencing: Tasks submitted by a single client thread will be managed to run concurrently if they have different sequence keys, and sequentially if they have the same sequence key.
-Therefore, client-side multithreading is not recommended while sequencing is imperative; instead, conseq4j should be used to provide multithreading/concurrency, as well as sequencing.
+- Concurrency and Sequencing

+Tasks submitted to conseq4j by a single thread - or, each single thread, in a multi-threading scenario - will be managed to run concurrently if they have different sequence keys, and sequentially if they have the same sequence key.
+Therefore, client-side multithreading is not recommended when sequencing is imperative; instead, conseq4j should be used to provide multi-threading/concurrency, as well as sequencing.

 ### Style 1: Summon a sequential executor by its sequence key, and use the executor as with a JDK ExecutorService